edcarp/python-novice-esces/_episodes/07-cond.md

 Notice how the statement stops as soon as it reaches a condition which is `True`.

-We could test for all months less manually, using a `for loop` again:
+We could test for all months less manually, using a `for loop`:

 ~~~
 for month_index, monthly_waveheight in enumerate(numpy.mean(r, axis=0)):